apache/fury-site/docs/guide/rust/polymorphism.md

 ```

 A listed third-party target can be registered through an external structural
-serializer or manual serializer.
+serializer or custom serializer.
 The list still names the target, not that
 serializer.

 The generated names are private to the macro's module by default.
 A library